 “Yes chickens and rabbits, as far as I know, have always been legal in NYC.
 Citizens have the right to keep chickens and rabbits as written in NYC Health Code, Article 161.19,” explains Anderson who also supports Just Food’s City Chicken Project.
 The City Chicken Project not only offers education and resources to aspiring urban chicken farmers, but each year helps two to three community gardens and schools start their chicken project.
 If selected, the organization even supplies the chickens.
 Before you acquire your first batch of chicks and start setting up a backyard egg operation, however, there are a few things to keep in mind.

 Image by thedabblist

 Raising chickens is legal in all districts of the city.
-This means that whether you’re in the Upper East Side, Tribeca or the Bronx, you have the right to raise chickens on your property, but not just any chicken nor just any type of fowl.
+This means that whether you’re on the Upper East Side, Tribeca, or the Bronx, you have the right to raise chickens on your property, but not just any chicken or just any type of fowl.

 The most important guideline regarding chickens is that your chickens must avoid creating so-called “nuisance conditions.”
 While open to interpretation, “nuisance conditions” include foul smells, flies, vermin, and excessive noise.
 Another important guideline is to ensure your neighbors do not complain.
 The city takes neighbor complaints about chickens seriously into account.
 If you’re anticipating problems, you may even want to consult your neighbors prior to investing in your first chickens.
 Likewise, you may want to test the waters by starting on a small scale.